-Rhinoplasty (Nasal Reshaping, “Nose job”)
+Rhinoplasty (Nasal Reshaping, “Nose job”) in Montreal

 Although the nose is situated at the center of the face, an attractive nose should not draw attention to itself.
 Rather, the viewer’s attention should be drawn to the most attractive facial feature: the eyes.
 An unattractive nose may become the focus of attention and detract from other pleasant features.

 Rhinoplasty (frequently referred to as a “nose job”) aims to reshape the nose by modifying or softeningÂ its appearance to bring it into harmony with the remaining facial features.
 A natural “unoperated” look is ideally sought.
 It is arguably the most complex and challenging surgical procedure performed.
 It requires intimate knowledge of not only the external esthetics but also the internal anatomy.
 The surgeon is required to execute the necessary refinements while predicting the healing process and how the final outcome will materialize several months later.
 Every rhinoplasty procedure demands that the entirety of the surgeon’s technical skills, knowledge and experience be brought to bear to achieve a pleasing, natural, and long-lasting result.

 Dr. Samaha is specialized in otolaryngology (ears, nose and throat) as well as facial plastic surgery.
 His extensive experience in all types of nasal surgery, functional, esthetic, and reconstructive, makes rhinoplasty a procedure of particular interest to him.
 Occasionally, patients consulting for esthetic rhinoplasty also suffer from a functional (breathing) problem which can be addressed at the same time.